 Persons who do not live in any Indiana public library district and do not have a library card may purchase a non-resident library card.
+The cost of the card is set annually by the Indiana State Library.
 Non-resident cards are good for one year from the date of purchase.
-Non-resident fee minimum charges are recommended by the Indiana State Library.
-The Library Board uses that recommendation in the final formulation of the non-resident fee.